vakrilov/s3-file-browser/README.md

     - Looking trough the [S3 Client API](https://github.com/aws/aws-sdk-js-v3/tree/main/clients/client-s3) I couldn't find a way to subscribe to changes in the bucket.
 I didn't want to do polling strategy and I decided that the auto-refresh of the `workingDir` and expandedDirs should be sufficient.
 - **Cutting corners:** Things I didn't do because of time constraints:
   - **Error handling:** I didn't have time to add proper error handling.
 I just added some basic error messages for the most common errors.
   - **Tests:** I didn't have time to write proper tests.
-I would have liked to write some unit tests for the store and some integration tests for the UI.
+I just added tests for the most important selectors, auto-load-middleware and some utils and hooks.